1nk/DayZBanditAI/README.md

 - Reduced number of input parameters for AI spawn scripts
 - Reduced maximum spawn distance for random-location AI spawn script from 400m to 350m. (note: random spawns have not yet been added)
 - Reduced maximum spawn distance for building-location AI spawn script from 450m to 400m.
-- Slight increases in minimum amingAccuracy, aimingShake, aimingSpeed for AI.
+- Slight increases in minimum aimingAccuracy, aimingShake, aimingSpeed for AI.
 - AI loadout generation: weapongrade variable is now also used to determine whether a gadget item or skin item may be generated.
 - Modified several script files to use BIS_fnc_selectRandom to select random elements from arrays instead of the previous lengthy method.
 - Lumped zombie spawns and wilderness zombie spawn toggle variables into a single variable.
 Now all zombie spawns can be turned on or off with one setting in dayz_ai_variables.sqf.